On this page, we'll discuss...

 Unlike other common types of roofing, such as asphalt shingles and metal roofs, wood shake roofing is a material derived straight from nature.
 Cedar, redwood and cypress trees are naturally resistant to decay due to the natural oils in the wood.
 This can help increase the longevity of the roof.

-Wood shakes lose their initial brown coloring within a year of installation.
-What’s happening during this time is the top 0.01 inches of the wood shake gets stripped off due to exposure to the elements, particularly UV rays.
-Special oils and protectants can prolong this natural cycle if you prefer the “new” look of wood shake roofing.
+Be aware that wood shakes lose their initial brown coloring within a year of installation.
+This is caused when the very top layer of the wood shake gets stripped off due to exposure to the elements, particularly UV rays.
+Special oils and protectants can prolong this natural cycle if you prefer the "new" look of wood shake roofing.

-It’s not difficult to maintain a wood shake roof, but it is necessary to prolong its usable life.
+It’s not difficult to maintain a wood shake roof, but routine maintenance is necessary in order to prolong its usable life.
 Water is the primary villain of a shake roof, so it’s important to keep the roof free and clear of debris that may affect the roof’s ability to shed water properly.

 In some cases, your roofing contractor may suggest reapplying oils or other protectants every few years to guard against weathering.